ddowse/pfSense-pkg-openvpn-multihop/README.md

 ## Acknowledgment

 **"John"** had the idea for this package and provided the initial financial support to make it possible.
 Thanks.

-## Donations

-If you like this package and show your support you can do this via [PayPal](https://www.paypal.com/paypalme/DanielDowse) at the moment.
-If you want to get in touch with me go visit my [homepage](https://daemonbytes.net).
-Thanks.